AWatk/blastPulse/README.md

 # blastPulse
 Labview and c++ files for control of pulse blast length, interblast interval, and number of repeated blasts

+# Use

+1. Move both labview VIs to desired location
+2. Turn on Beaglebone Blue and wait for it to initialize
+3. Connect to the BeagleBone-XXXX wifi network, password: BeagleBone
+4. Run blackPulse vi

 # src

 C++ files to run on formatted beaglebone blue